chromoxdor/espeasy_custom-css/README.md

 <h3><strong>NOTE: This is an old css.
-Almost everything here is already integrated since the mega-20221105
+Almost everything here is already integrated since the mega-20221105 build.

 You should only use this if you want specific modes and nicer looks for older firmwares....</strong><h3>

  #